lifeart/ember-language-server/TESTING.md

 So because of the above shortcomings, we choose to run the server in stdio mode.
-See `package.json` :: `test:coverage` task for the command to run the tests with coverage (single coverage for all unit and integration tests)
+See `package.json` :: `test:coverage` task for the command to run the tests with coverage (single coverage for all unit and integration tests).

+#### Caveat
+  Since we use the stdio for communication, we cannot use the same for logging.
+  This prevents use of 'RemoteConsole' in the server code while testing is enabled.
+Hence, the remote console is set to `null` by using the flag `isELSTesting`.

 ### Instrumentation